Norbert515/flutter_ide/README.md

 Like https://googlesamples.github.io/web-fundamentals/fundamentals/design-and-ux/animations/curve-playground.html
 but inside Flutter.

-### Local-Database viewer/ manipulator
+### Local-Database viewer/ manipulator/ manager

 ## Writing the IDE

 One of the biggest downsides to this project is, that most stuff will need to be done from scratch.
 There is no fully implemented file system manager or code editor.

-But on the other hand, this could also be a chance to make it right and to make it fit very well with the Flutter ecosystem.
+But on the other hand, this could also be a chance to make it fit very well with the Flutter ecosystem.

 Flutter is fast.
 Not only in terms of execution but also in development.
-Even though this is a gigantic project I have no doubt that there can be actually useful features finished in a reasonable amount of time.
+Even though this is a gigantic project I have no doubt that there can be useful features finished in a reasonable amount of time.

-Even if writing a complete IDE in Flutter might be too much, I'm confident that there are development tools that could be written in Flutter which provide real value.

-For example having a Flutter app called Widget Maker, which interactively helps building widgets.
+For example having a Flutter-IDE app called Widget Maker, which allows to interactively build widgets.

+## Discussion

+These are just a bunch of ideas written down and I'd love to have a discusson on this.

+### Open an issue
+Just open an issue for any topic you'd like to discuss.